Reflective Practice Group – Weds 6th May 2026

 Our therapists, whatever their level of experience, are committed to their own development which we facilitate, providing opportunities for training and continuing professional development (CPD) within the organisation.

-Therapists working for MCS also undertake external training to develop further areas of expertise in their work.
+Therapists working for MCS also undertake external training to develop further areas of expertise in their work with MCS and where appropriate, even offer training on their area of expertise, to others in the organisation.

-Occasionally a client is asked if they are willing for their situation to be discussed annoymously with others in a training organisation to help the therapist progress in their studies.
+Occasionally a client is asked if they are willing for us to talk about their situation and therapy with us anonymously with others in a training organisation to help the therapist progress in their studies.
 There is never any obligation to agree to this and the counsellor will always explain what this would involve beforehand.

-A counsellor who recently left for personal reasons gave us this feedback...
+A counsellor who left for personal reasons gave us this feedback...

 "I have felt very supported working as a counsellor at Marches.
 There is a warm and friendly administration team who were so helpful when I started working there - always available to answer questions.